wp-plugins/display-posts-shortcode/readme.txt

 [display-posts taxonomy="color" tax_term="blue" include_excerpt="true"]
 This will display the title and excerpt of the 10 most recent posts marked "blue" in the custom taxonomy "color".

+[display-posts wrapper="ol"]
+This will display posts as an ordered list.
+Options are ul for unordered lists (default), ol for ordered lists, or div for divs.

 = Arguments =

 * tag